themattwoodruffgit/ethical-xai-contextual-safeguarding/scripts/README.md

 TEST_SIZE: 0.5
 ```

-**PyGOL Simulation**: The script simulates PyGOL with the exact performance characteristics from your thesis (74.7% recall, 47.1% specificity).
-In production, you would replace this with actual PyGOL calls.
+**PyGOL Simulation**: The script simulates PyGOL with the exact performance characteristics from the thesis (74.7% recall, 47.1% specificity).
+In production, this would be replaced with actual PyGOL calls.

 ## Setup Instructions

 ### 1. Required Files
-Place these CSV files in the same directory as the Python scripts:
+The CSV files are located in the `../data/` directory:
-- `base_exact_2031.csv`
+- `../data/base_exact_2031.csv`
-- `full_exact_2031.csv`
+- `../data/full_exact_2031.csv`
-- `csfri_exact_2031.csv`
+- `../data/csfri_exact_2031.csv`
-- `BK.pl` (background knowledge file for PyGOL)
+- `../data/BK.pl` (background knowledge file for PyGOL)

 ### 2. Dependencies
 Install required packages: